 I travelled from Nanjing to Beijing by a high speed train.
-My train departed from Nanjing South (Nanjing Nan) railway station.
-It arrived to Beijing South (Beijing Nan) station.
-I took the train at 12.09pm and I was in Beijing at 3.55pm.
+My train departed from Nanjing South (Nanjing Nan) Railway Station.
+It arrived to Beijing South (Beijing Nan) Station.
+I took my train at 12.09pm and I was in Beijing at 3.55pm.
 The train covered the distance of 1160km in 3h 46min.
 Pretty impressive!
 The journey was very easy and comfortable.
 On arrival to Beijing, I still had a part of the afternoon and the whole evening for myself.
 I paid 443.5 yuan for my one way 2nd class ticket.

 I stayed the Beijing International Hotel, not far from Jianguomen metro station.
 The hotel was good, but not in the best location.
-In order to move around the city, I had to take a metro every day.
-This wasn’t really a problem as Beijing is a very big city.
-Inevitably, you will have to use metro to arrive to places that you want to visit.
-But, there are better locations where you can choose to stay and they are either near Wangfujing pedestrian street or in the area near Xidan metro station.
+In order to move around the city, I had to take the metro every day.
+That wasn’t really a problem as Beijing is a very big city.
+You will inevitably have to use the metro to arrive to places that you want to visit.
+But, there are better locations where you can choose to stay, either near Wangfujing pedestrian street or the area near Xidan metro station.
 Both locations are full of shops and restaurants.
-In fact, you would want to visit them while in Beijing.
+In fact, you would want to visit them while you are in Beijing.
 Both are also within the walking distance from the Forbidden City.

 I was in Beijing for 4 days, which is enough time to see the most famous historical sites.
 Because of their size or location, three of them require nearly one full day.
 However, there is much more to see and do in Beijing, in case you decide to stay longer.
-This is what I visited during my stay in Beijing:
+This is what I visited during my stay:

 You will find the Monument to the People’s Heroes, the Great Hall of the People, the National Museum of China and the Mausoleum of Mao Zedong in the square.
 Mao Zedong proclaimed the founding of the People’s Republic of China in this square, on the 1st October 1949.